AdobeDocs/experience-manager-pattern-detection.en/help/ccl.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_ccl_guidance"
 >title="Implementation Guidance"
 >abstract="The client libraries added to AEM identified by CCL should be reviewed to ensure that there is no duplication and that the latest versions are used.
-Reach out to Adobe Support for help & clarifications""
+Reach out to Adobe Support for help & clarifications"
 >additional-url="https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html" text="Experience Cloud Support"

 * Please reach out to our [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.